 Free enterprise has lifted billions of people worldwide out of poverty.
 Giving people the personal freedom to be entrepreneurial in all walks of life generates lasting social change that improves everyone’s quality of life.
 The Pathways Prize supports ideas and organizations that expand the power of free enterprise to bring about community progress and individual flourishing.

-This year’s winners will be recognized at State Policy Network’s Annual Meeting in Phoenix in late August.
+This year’s winners were recognized at State Policy Network’s Annual Meeting in Phoenix in late August.

 Learn more about the winners and their projects, below.